Our Skating Programs

 Private Lessons

-Private lessons are available Tuesday morning, Thursday morning, and Thursday afternoon with our club coaches.
+Private lessons are available Tuesday morning, Thursday morning, and Friday afternoon with our club coaches.
 They can be used in conjunction with any of our development programs pending coach approval.
 It is up to the parent to contact a club coach to arrange for private lessons before attending the session.
 Fees vary for these lessons.
 Semi-privates are also available.

 Synchronized Skating